 Barrels made from American white oak were originally produced for the bourbon industry.
-However, American oak barrels are increasingly being used by wineries, particularly given recent improvements in barrel fabrication and of course simple economics (top quality American oak barrels cost about $270 while their French counterparts cost $550 - $650).
+However, American oak barrels are increasingly being used by wineries, particularly given recent improvements in barrel fabrication and of course simple economics (top quality American oak barrels typically cost about half as much as their French counterparts).

-American oak barrels have improved dramatically over the last five years.
-In the past, only varieties with intense flavors such as Caber-net Sauvignon and Zinfandel were able to stand up to the more aggressive aromas and flavors that American oak available at the time contributed.
-The reason for these dominant flavors was partly due to how the oak was coopered and seasoned (prior to fabrication).
+American oak barrels have improved dramatically over the last ten years.
+In the past, only varieties with intense flavors such as Cabernet Sauvignon and Zinfandel were able to stand up to the more aggressive aromas and flavors that the American oak available at the time contributed.
+The reason for these dominant flavors was partly due to how the oak was coopered and seasoned.

 Barrel makers have implemented changes based on their observations of French oak coopering techniques, involving longer air-dry time for the staves and toasting the barrels longer with more penetrating heat.
-These changes have transformed the character of American oak, rendering sweeter, more subtle flavors and a less strident coconut and herbaceous notes.
+These changes have transformed the character of American oak, rendering sweeter, subtler flavors and less dominant coconut and herbaceous notes.

-The theory is that regional designations for American oak would give winemakers more choices and greater control in matching barrels with their preferred oak origin with their winemaking styles.
+The theory is that regional designations for American oak would give winemakers more choices and greater control in matching barrels with certain regional characteristics to their winemaking style.

-In France, the predominant species used by coopers are Q. sessilis and Q. pendunculata, both subspecies of Q. robur.
+In France, the predominant species used by coopers are Quercus petraea (also known as Q. sessilis) and Quercus robur (Q. pendunculata).
 Oak in France tends to grow on its own, although it does occasionally mix with small quantities of beech and other trees.
 Oak hybridizes naturally, and at last count there are at least 400 hybrids.
 Because of this, there is uncertainty among botanists as to oak identification in France.
 For this reason, oak from France is carefully identified by its region of origin, even though the specie may be the same.

 Most of the forests of France (approximately 80%) are owned by the French government, and are managed by the Office National de Forêts, established by Napoleon II.
-All trees are sold by auction, standing in the forest.
-Oak trees for cooperage purposes are harvested when they are between 120-150 years old.
+All trees are sold by auction, prior to being cut.
+Oak trees for cooperage purposes are harvested when they are between 110-150 years old.

 French Forest Origins

-In France, special designations indicate the regions where oak has been cultivated and cut for centuries to produce containers for wine and spirits.
-There are at least six major forest origins that are commonly specified:
+In France, special designations indicate the regions where oak has been cultivated and cut for centuries to produce vessels used to store wine and spirits.
+There are at least six major forest origins or regions that are commonly specified:

 Limousin (li-moo-sahn) oak comes from the old French province of that name in the southwest of France, and is predominantly Q. pendunculata.
 The toughness and coarse (open) grain of the wood is a result of poor growing conditions, which tend to restrict vertical growth in favor of a shorter, larger diameter tree trunk.
 In France, Limousin is used almost exclusively for the maturation of Cognac.